 ‘All donors’ refers to DAC donors, non-DAC donors and multilateral organisations.

 Limitations: Data in the Creditor Reporting System are available from 1973.
 However, the data coverage is considered complete from 1995 for commitments at an activity level and 2002 for disbursements.

 The biodiversity marker was introduced in 2002.

 Data Source: Data for this indicator was primarily collected from the United Nations Statistics Division’s Open SDG Data Hub.
 National level data from the UN Statistics Division is compiled by the respective custodian for the SDG indicator, unless otherwise noted.
 To learn more about the data used in this portal, visit the about page.

 Data is accurate as of October 31, 2018.

-15.a.1 ODA for Biodiversity (by donor) Sustainable Development Goals
+15.a.1 ODA for Biodiversity (by donor) in the Sustainable Development Goals

 15. Sustainably manage forests, combat desertification, halt and reverse land degradation, halt biodiversity loss